 Severe Pulmonary Disease Among People who Use E-Cigarettes

-As of September 11, 2019, the CDC was investigating 380 confirmed and probable cases of severe pulmonary illnesses possibly linked to e-cigarette use, also known as vaping in 36 states.
-Additionally, six deaths associated with severe pulmonary illness have occurred.
+As of October 8, 2019, the CDC is investigating 1,299 confirmed and probable cases of severe pulmonary illnesses possibly linked to e-cigarette use, also known as vaping in 48 states and one territory.
+Additionally, 26 deaths associated with severe pulmonary illness have occurred.
 Patients presented with respiratory symptoms including cough, shortness of breath, and fatigue.
 Symptoms worsened over a period of days or weeks before admission to the hospital.
 Other symptoms reported by some patients included fever, chest pain, weight loss, nausea, and diarrhea.
 No infectious cause was identified with these patients.
 All patients have reported vaping in the weeks and months prior to illness.
 Products used by patients may contain THC, CBD, nicotine, flavors and other chemicals.
 While some cases in each of the states are similar and appear to be linked to e-cigarette product use, more information is needed to determine what is causing the illnesses.

-At this time, the Montana Department of Public Health and Human Services (DPHHS) has not identified a confirmed case in Montana but is actively working with local health departments to investigate possible affected persons.
-DPHHS is also coordinating with federal and state partners on continued surveillance, including case definition and case investigation.
+At this time, the Montana Department of Public Health and Human Services (DPHHS) has two confirmed cases in Montana.
+DPHHS is continuing to work with local health departments to investigate possible affected persons and is also coordinating with federal and state partners on continued surveillance, including case definition and case investigation.

 If you or someone you know is experiencing any of these symptoms, please contact your healthcare provider.
 If it is a medical emergency call 9-1-1 or the Poison Control Center (1-800-222-1222).

-Centers for Disease Control and Prevention Notices and Media Statements
+Centers for Disease Control and Prevention Notices and DPHHS Media Statements

 CDC’s Clinician Outreach and Communication Activity (COCA) Clinical Action Message